Right Arrow

 Computer vision technology forms the backbone of these systems, using sophisticated pattern recognition algorithms to identify specific PPE items in video feeds.
 This technology differentiates between safe and unsafe behaviors while minimizing nuisance alerts that plague traditional motion-sensor systems.

 Edge processing enables these systems to analyze video locally on-site, providing millisecond response times without relying on cloud connectivity—critical for construction sites with poor internet connections.
-This local processing ensures continuous operation even during network outages.
+This local processing supports continuous operation even during network outages.

 Real-time alerts transform how safety teams respond to violations.
-Instead of discovering PPE non-compliance hours or days later during video review, you receive instant notifications on mobile devices, dashboards, or integrated safety management platforms.
+Instead of discovering PPE non-compliance hours or days later during video review, you receive real-time notifications on mobile devices, dashboards, or integrated safety management platforms.

 The current state of construction site PPE compliance